 If you are opening a dataset for the first time, click on the folder icon:

-Select your scene and tissue and then double-click or select "Open" in the bottom left corner.
+Select one, and then double-click to view the image.
+Or, select "Open" in the bottom left corner.

 What is Cache?